-Hall, a 2016 undrafted free agent out of Washington, seemed to have found a home in Detroit.
-After wandering the league early in his pro career, he managed 17 catches for 290 yards and two scores with the Lions in 2020.
-But, in an effort to see more from their younger players, the Lions cut him loose.
+Hall, a 2016 undrafted free agent out of Washington, seemed to have found a home with the Lions in 2020.
+After wandering the league early in his pro career, he managed 17 catches for 290 yards and two scores across eleven games.
+But, in an effort to see more from their younger players, the Lions cut him loose in December, leading him to the Browns.

 Photo courtesy of USA Today Sports Images.